Is Pinterest Safe for Kids? A Parent’s Complete Guide

 Happy Zoe/Shutterstock

-Of course, with any platform that connects to the wider internet, there are risks to consider.
+Of course, with any social media platform that connects to the wider internet, there are risks to consider.
 It’s important to go in with your eyes open.

 Exposure to Inappropriate Content

 While Pinterest has policies against adult content, its automated systems aren’t perfect.
-A seemingly innocent search for “drawing tutorials” could potentially lead to mature or suggestive imagery.
-Because pins link to external websites, a child might click a link that takes them to an unmoderated space.
+A seemingly innocent search for “drawing tutorials” could potentially lead to mature or suggestive imagery such as nudity and explicit content.
+Because pins link to external websites, a child might click a link that takes them to an unmoderated space that hosts harmful or even sexual content.

 Social Interaction Risks

-Pinterest isn’t as chat-heavy as other social media, but users can still comment on pins and send direct messages.
-This opens the door to potential cyberbullying, unwanted contact from strangers, or exposure to inappropriate conversations.
+Pinterest isn’t as heavy on exchanging messages with other Pinterest users as other social media, but people can still comment on pins and send direct messages.
+This private messaging feature opens the door to potential cyberbullying, unwanted contact from strangers, or exposure to inappropriate conversations.

 Comparison Culture and Perfectionism

 The platform is filled with beautiful, highly curated images of “perfect” lives, bodies, and homes.
-For teens who are already navigating self-esteem issues, this can create unrealistic expectations and fuel feelings of inadequacy.
-The pressure to present a flawless online persona is real and can negatively impact mental health.
+For teens who are already navigating self-esteem issues, such content can create unrealistic expectations and fuel feelings of inadequacy.
+The pressure to present a flawless online persona is real and can negatively impact mental health and sometimes lead to eating disorders, anxiety, depression, or even self-harm.

 Screen Time Overuse

-The “endless scroll” design of Pinterest can be highly addictive.
+The “endless scroll” design of the Pinterest app can be highly addictive.
 What starts as a quick search for a recipe can easily turn into an hour of mindless browsing, pulling kids away from homework, physical activity, and face-to-face interaction.
+While Pinterest is a great way for teens to explore their interests and grow their personality, it’s important to be aware of how much time they spend on the app.
+Balancing productive screen time with offline activities is the key to safe and controlled social media use.

 Age Restrictions and Safety Policies